 - creams that can help to soothe the itching

-- whether you need to see a GP
+- if you need to see a GP

 Non-urgent advice: See a GP if:

-- your skin hasn't got any better after 2 to 3 weeks
+- you have chilblains and your skin has not got any better after 2 to 3 weeks

 - there is pus coming out of your skin